aysimakarca/team-c-hackathon/README.md

-# team-c-hackathon
-Hackathon Project of Team C
+# Hackathon Project of Team C

 The artwork developed for this submission is based on a Sheperd tone generator connected to a graphical generator, with the graphical generator taking the numerical audio frequency values as input.
 All programming is done in PD.